deitch/activator/README.md

 ### Templates Format
 In order to send an email (yes, we are thinking about SMS for the future), activator needs to have templates.

 Remember, activator is a *server-side* product, so it really has no clue if the page the user should go to is https://myserver.com/funny/page/activate/fooooo.html or something a little more sane like https://myserver.com/activate.html

 How does activator know what to put in the email? **It doesn't; you do!**.
 You put the URL in the templates for passwordreset and activate.

 What you can do is have activator embed the necessary information into the templates before sending the email.
 Each template follows a simplified [EJS](http://embeddedjs.com) style (very similar to PHP).
 All you need to do is embed the following anywhere (and as many times as you want) inside the template:

     <%= abc %>

 and every such instance will be replaced by the value of `abc`.
 So if `abc = "John"`, then

     This is an email for <%= abc %>, hi there <%= abc %>.

 Will be turned into

     This is an email for John,
 		   hi there John.

 So what variables are available inside the templates?

 * `code`: the activation or password reset JSON Web Token
-* `authorization`: the activation or password reset JSON Web Token
+* `authentication `: alias for `code`, the activation or password reset JSON Web Token
 * `email`: the email of the recipient user
 * `id`: the internal user ID of the user
 * `password`: the new password for the user, especially on completing password reset. **We do NOT recommend putting passwords in emails!!
 It destroys forward secrecy!** That having been said, if you want to cut the floodgates open, that is your choice.
 Perhaps this is only for a test or internal system.
 * `request`: the `request` object that was passed to the route handler, from which you can extract lots of headers, for example the protocol at `req.protocol` or the hostname from `req.headers.host`.

 So if your password reset page is on the same host and protocol as the request that came in but at "/reset/my/password", and you want to include the code in the URL as part of a query but also add it to the page, you could do:

     Hello,

 		You have asked to reset your password for MySite.
 To reset your password, please click on the following link:

 		<%= request.protocol %><%= request.headers.host %>/reset/my/password?code=<%= code %>&user=<%= id %>

 		Or just copy and paste that link and enter your code as <%= code %>.

 		Thanks!
 		From: the MySite team